alaserimaha/breeze/README.md

 ## Acknowledgements

-Thanks to all contributors and HPC organizers for the opportunity to develop this innovative solution to enhance educational experiences.
+Thanks to all contributors and HPC organizers for the opportunity to develop this innovative solution .